Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

 ## High Score Table/list

 I wanted to build a table to hold the highest score in and present they.
 I could build the table but couldn't not figure out the code to get the score to insert into the table using map function.
 I change to a unorder list.
 This is something I need to came back to and figure out at a little date.
-But with time being sensitive at the of the project I opted for the faster version.
+But with time being sensitive at the moment of the project I opted for the faster version.

+##

 # Testing on devices